espressif/esp-idf/examples/bluetooth/bluedroid/classic_bt/hfp_ag/README.md

 idf.py menuconfig
 ```

-ESP32 supports two types of audio data paths: PCM and HCI but the default sdkconfig of this example does not config the data path in a specific way.
+ESP32 supports two types of audio data paths: PCM and HCI.
+Because the default sdkconfig of this example does not configured the data path in a specific way.
 You should config the data path you want:

 - PCM : When using PCM, audio data stream is directed to GPIO pins and you should link these GPIO pins to a speaker via I2S port.
 You should choose PCM in `menuconfig` path: `Component config --> Bluetooth controller --> BR/EDR Sync(SCO/eSCO) default data path --> PCM`and also `Component config --> Bluetooth --> Bluedroid Options -->Hands Free/Handset Profile --> audio(SCO) data path --> PCM`.
-- HCI : When using HCI, audio data stream will be transport to HF unit app via HCI.
+- HCI : When using HCI, audio data stream will be transported to HF unit app via HCI.
 You should choose HCI in `menuconfig` path: `Component config -->Bluetooth controller -->BR/EDR Sync(SCO/eSCO) default data path --> HCI` and also `Component config --> Bluetooth --> Bluedroid Options -->Hands Free/Handset Profile --> audio(SCO) data path --> HCI`.

 **Note: Wide Band Speech is disabled by default, if you want to use it please select it in the menuconfig path: `Component config --> Bluetooth --> Bluedroid Options --> Wide Band Speech`.**